metamesh/metamesh.org/content/english/standalone/more.md

    **Do you have a map of what your network covers/everywhere you are?**

    Yes, we do!
-Here’s the link to our live map.
-This feature is under construction on our website.​
+Here’s the link to our [live map](https://pittmesh.net/ "Pitt Mesh").
+We are working on a new interactive map which will cover our Every1online project.

    **Does Meta Mesh use new networking technologies (like 5G or TV White Space)?**